 Maintaining Eligibility for Financial Assistance

 To be eligible for financial assistance, students must maintain satisfactory progress.
+Students must maintain a minimum GPA of 3.00 and students must successfully complete at least 75% of all credit hours attempted each term.
 Financial assistance recipients will be evaluated at the end of each enrollment period.
-When financial assistance recipients fail to meet the GPA requirement, recipients will be placed on financial assistance warning or suspension, as appropriate.
+When financial assistance recipients fail to meet the GPA requirement or complete the required percentage of attempted hours, recipients will be placed on financial assistance warning or suspension, as appropriate.

 Financial Assistance Warning and Suspension